0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 That is, each L2 block consists of one or more transactions, and each block has its own unique timestamp.

-With this implementation approach, the sequencer needs to make ensure that block construction has a shorter timeout than the batch generation.
+With this implementation approach, the sequencer needs to ensure that block construction has a shorter timeout than the batch generation.

 The sequencer can modify the timestamp of the various blocks in a batch by utilizing a specific transaction as a marker, dubbed `changeL2Block`.